hynhuynh/Segmentation-Analysis-by-K-means-Clustering/README.md

 ## 2. Method:
 - Apply the RFM (Recency, Frequency, Monetary) model to evaluate each customer's transaction history.
 - Utilize K-means clustering to categorize customers into distinct segments.
-- Segment customers into 4 main categories and further divide them into 7 sub-segments.
+Segment customers into 4 main categories and further divide them into 7 sub-segments.
- - To define 7 sub-segments, assign rankings ranging from 1 to 4 to each R F M Clusters, where a lower Recency value is considered better, and higher values for Frequency and Monetary are preferred.
+ + To define 7 sub-segments, assign rankings ranging from 1 to 4 to each R F M Clusters, where a lower Recency value is considered better, and higher values for Frequency and Monetary are preferred.
 It means we assign higher R-scores to clusters with smaller mean Recency values, and lower F-scores and M-scores to clusters with smaller mean values.

 ![image](https://github.com/hynhuynh/Segmentation-Analysis-by-K-means-Clustering/assets/74954965/5ed90893-bb0c-4169-9d99-a1ffa324e98e)
 ![image](https://github.com/hynhuynh/Segmentation-Analysis-by-K-means-Clustering/assets/74954965/d2292fec-5ddc-4fec-8bfa-b027616bcc8d)
 ![image](https://github.com/hynhuynh/Segmentation-Analysis-by-K-means-Clustering/assets/74954965/505205c7-4738-479c-832d-2a79ba64a1b9)

+## 3. Main Steps:
+- Data Preprocessing: Clean, organize, and prepare the data for analysis.
+- Feature Engineering: Calculate RFM values for each customer based on their transaction history.
+- K-means Clustering: Apply the K-means algorithm to segment customers into main categories.
+- Sub-segmentation: Further divide each main segment into sub-segments based on specific characteristics.
+- Visualization: Create visualizations to represent customer segments.
+- Interpretation: Understand the characteristics and preferences of each segment.

 ## 3. Result:
 4 main customer segments with distinct purchasing behaviors:
  - Cluster 0: Named "Need Attention": who purchased often and spent big amounts, but haven't purchased recently and are about to lose.